Your First Collection

 Payment Intent lifecycle

-pending → expired (1 hour passes without payment)
+pending → expired (default 5 minutes / 300s passes without payment)

 Once paid, the funds are credited to the account immediately.
 You can check the account balance to confirm: